+1:4 to 2:15 and 2:3 DNA replication initiation as well as DNA replication checkpoint are initially up regulated, consistent with the S phase of the cell cycle.
 1:4 then splits into two clusters, with opposite regulation patterns.
 In cluster 2:15, notice that the processes labeling the S portion of 1:4 are down regulated, while cytokinesis, meiotic G2/M1 transition and mitotic metaphase/anaphase transition are up regulated in 2:3.